-The statements of net position present the financial position of the Center as of June 30, 2018 and 2017.
+The statements of net position present the financial position of the Center as of June 30, 2019 and 2018.
 It provides information about the nature and the amount of resources (assets), plus deferred outflows (as applicable), obligations (liabilities), plus deferred inflows (as applicable) and net position.

-The statements of revenues, expenses and changes in net position present the changes in net position over the course of the years ended June 30, 2018 and 2017.
+The statements of revenues, expenses and changes in net position present the changes in net position over the course of the years ended June 30, 2019 and 2018.
 The change in net position may be useful in assessing whether the financial position improved or deteriorated for the year.

 The statements of cash flows present the cash activities segregated by four major cash flow categories; operating activities, noncapital financing activities, capital and related financing activities, and investing activities.
-This statement may be useful in determining the changes in liquidity and in understanding how cash and cash equivalents were used during the years ended June 30, 2018 and 2017.
+This statement may be useful in determining the changes in liquidity and in understanding how cash and cash equivalents were used during the years ended June 30, 2019 and 2018.

-Financial highlights: Fiscal year 2018 is the tenth year of the initiative and reflects a year of significant operating activities of the Center as grants were made both from the Investment Fund and Capital Program and a ninth round of awards under the Life Sciences Tax Incentive Program were granted.
+Financial highlights: Fiscal year 2019 is the eleventh year of the initiative and reflects a year of significant operating activities of the Center as grants were made both from the Investment Fund and Capital Program and a tenth round of awards under the Life Sciences Tax Incentive Program were granted.
+This fiscal year represents the first year of activities under the new reauthorization.